 - Understand global finance policies and strategies for funding vaccine research and development, for purchasing vaccines, and for the implementation and evaluation of vaccine delivery programs and campaigns;

 - Communicate with the key stakeholders and institutions involved in formulating vaccine policy in the United States and globally;

 - Explain policy and regulatory requirements and their application in clinical vaccine trials to assure quality and protection of human subjects; and

 - Explain the Good Clinical Practice standards for the design, conduct, performance, monitoring, auditing, recording, analyses, and reporting of clinical vaccine trials.

-Contact information and complete certificate program admissions information is available on the certificate program page on the Bloomberg School of Public Health website
+Contact information and complete certificate program admissions information are available on the certificate program page on the Bloomberg School of Public Health website.

 REQUIREMENTS FOR SUCCESSFUL COMPLETION